spinnaker/spinnaker/README.md

 [Early proposal doc](https://docs.google.com/document/d/1PzDkEPMjibhtPmbiUlVN4sWgI9_xxHkxHY7eWKTgx6E/edit)

-Keel is designed around the idea of state [Intents][1], which is a statically defined definition of desired system state.
-When an Intent is provided into Keel, it will store it away in Front50, then continually converge and re-converge on the desired state that is defined by the Intent.
-If an external force changes the system, it will be reverted to what is defined in the Intents the next convergence cycle.
-Each Intent has an associated [IntentSpec][8], which defines the static inputs for an Intent.
-IntentSpecs can be overridden by extension (for example, Netflix's [ApplicationIntentSpec][9] is different than the standard [standard OSS implementation][10]).
+Keel is designed around the idea of state [Assets][1], which is a statically defined definition of desired system state.
+When an Asset is provided into Keel, it will store it away in Front50, then continually converge and re-converge on the desired state that is defined by the Asset.
+If an external force changes the system, it will be reverted to what is defined in the Assets the next convergence cycle.
+Each Asset has an associated [AssetSpec][8], which defines the static inputs for an Asset.
+AssetSpecs can be overridden by extension (for example, Netflix's [ApplicationAssetSpec][9] is different than the standard [standard OSS implementation][10]).

-Each Intent has an associated [Intent Processor][2] that handles figuring out what operations need to happen to converge into the desired state.
-The result of an Intent Processor is a list of Orca Orchestrations, which can either be rendered out to a human-friendly dry-run summary, or submitted to Orca for immediate processing.
+Each Asset has an associated [Asset Processor][2] that handles figuring out what operations need to happen to converge into the desired state.
+The result of an Asset Processor is a list of Orca Orchestrations, which can either be rendered out to a human-friendly dry-run summary, or submitted to Orca for immediate processing.
 Updates to Orca have been made to allow idempotent re-submission of Orchestrations, so Keel will continually ask Orca to converge on the state Keel desires, but will not create duplicate